Jitendra-Solanki-1107/Loan_Status_Prediction/README.md

 The reasons are:

-1.I have used an extremely small dataset
+1.I have used an extremely small

 2.Real-life scenarios are quite different than what we discuss in theory.